 As published in The Australian on 13 June 2017.
 Prices updated and republished 21 December 2017.

 If you are concerned about another major stress event, there are bond strategies that work to preserve capital but also deliver much needed higher returns.
 Here are five possible strategies

 Many Australian investors hold too much in cash and too much in shares, overlooking bonds that sit between these two assets classes in terms of risk and reward.
-Typically, an Australian corporate bond portfolio will provide 1-3 percent per annum over term deposit rates throughout the economic cycle, and with greater certainty than shares.
+Typically an Australian corporate bond portfolio will provide 1 to 3 per cent per annum over term deposit rates, throughout the economic cycle, and with greater certainty than shares.

-If you are concerned about another major stress event, there are bond strategies that work to preserve capital but also deliver much needed higher returns.
-Here are five possible strategies:
+If you are concerned about another major stress event there are bond strategies that work to preserve capital but deliver much needed higher returns.
+Some possible strategies include:

 1. Invest in short dated bonds with less than 18 months to maturity

 If there is 18 months or less until maturity, there is greater certainty that the company is still going to operate at maturity of the bond and, as an investor, you will have capital repaid to you.
 While credit risk – the risk that a company may default on interest or principal – still exists, you will earn higher returns when compared to deposits.